Modeling the Spectral Diversity of Quasars in the Sixteenth Data Release from the Sloan Digital Sky Survey: Principal Component Analysis

 \subsection{Modeling the Standard Test Sample}

 We use the standard test sample of 26,498 quasars to determine the number of eigenspectra required to adequately model the data.
-Redrock\footnote{ \href{https://github.com/desihub/redrock/}{https://github.com/desihub/redrock/}} is used to fit the spectra with eigenspectra bases consisting of the mean and the first N eigenspectra, varying N from three to seven.
+Redrock\footnote{ \href{https://github.com/desihub/redrock/}{https://github.com/desihub/redrock/}} is used to fit the spectra with eigenspectra bases consisting of the mean and the first N eigenspectra, varying N from 3 to 7.
 Redrock is used in the same configuration to model these spectra using the B12 eigenspectra.
 Redrock searches over a specified trial redshift range and determines the redshift at which a linear combination of the input eigenspectra best describes an observed spectrum.
-Redrock also returns the error on the redshift estimate, the coefficients of the eigenspectra in the best fit, the $\chi^2$ of the fit, and the $\Delta\chi^2$ to the next best fit.
-This last parameter measures how well a model differentiates the best fit redshift estimate from other estimates.
+Redrock also returns the error on the redshift estimate, the coefficients of the eigenspectra in the best fit, the $\chi^2$ of the fit, and the $\Delta\chi^2$ to the next best fit redshift.
+This last parameter is the absolute difference in $\chi^2$ between the best fit model at the best fit redshift and the best fit model at the second best fit redshift.
 Larger $\Delta \chi^2$ values indicate a higher likelihood that the best fit estimate is correct.
 We define the trial redshift range for the test samples as $1.6167 < z < 2.3234$, determined by the redshift coverage of our eigenspectra.
-These redshift bounds permit a shift as large as of $\Delta z = \pm 0.0333$ from the \verb|Z_PCA| redshifts that lie at the extremes of the test sample redshift range.
+These redshift bounds permit a shift as large as $\Delta z = \pm 0.0333$ from the \verb|Z_PCA| redshifts that lie at the extrema of the test sample redshift range.